Hurricane (Grace Jones album)

 Hurricane is the tenth studio album by singer Grace Jones, released in 2008, and her first album of new material in 19 years.
 The album includes a number of autobiographical songs, and the title track was first recorded as a 1997 collaboration with Tricky under the title "Cradle to the Grave".
-The album sold over 100,000 copies in Europe only and three years after the original release, Jones released a dub version of it.
-Hurricane – Dub came out on 5 September 2011.
+The album sold over 100,000 copies in Europe.
+Three years after the original release, Jones released a dub version of it: Hurricane – Dub came out on 5 September 2011.